iradualbert/searching-visualizer/README.md

   *This project was built using [React.js](https://reactjs.org/) along with [Bootstrap](https://getbootstrap.com/).*

-   You can play around with it. [https://iradualbert.github.io/searching-visualizer/](https://iradualbert.github.io/searching-visualizer/)
+   If you want to see the algorithms in action, head over to [https://iradualbert.github.io/searching-visualizer/](https://iradualbert.github.io/searching-visualizer/)

 This project showcases how searching an element in a sorted array works  using  4 different searching algorithms.
-`Linear search algorithm` is the simplest searching algorithm.
-In this type, we go through the entire array until we find the element we are looking  for.
-The array doesn't have to be sorted, but for now, we'll be using  sorted arrays since other algorithms only work with sorted arrays.
-Apart from linear search which is a sequential algorithm, all algorithms use divide and conquer techniques to search for the value.
+`Linear search algorithm`, being the simplest algorithm, goes through the entire array until it finds the target value.
+For this type, the array doesn't have to be sorted, but in this project, all generated arrays are naively sorted under the hood since other algorithms only work with sorted arrays.
+Apart from linear search which is a sequential algorithm, all other algorithms use `divide-and-conquer` techniques to search for the value.
-In this  project, arrays are randomly generated and naively sorted behind the scene.
-You can re-generate a random array by simply clicking on Generate sorted array button.
+You can re-generate a random array by simply clicking on `Generate sorted array` button.
-By default,  A sorted array and target value are randomly generated but they can be changed as long as  none of the algorithm is running.
+By default,  a sorted array and a target value are randomly generated.
 Additionally,  the size of the array is initially set to 50.
-You can generate target value to be searched.
-You can also change the size of the array within range of 10-200.
-You can run one algorithm at a time, and when the algorithm is running; all user actions are disabled.
+You can resize the length of the array with the range of 10 - 200.
+You can search for a value in the array using one algorithm at time. when any algorithm is running, all user actions are disabled.

 ## Covered Algorithms and Their Time Complexity